kserve/website/docs/modelserving/v1beta1/custom/custom_model/README.md

 When the out-of-the-box `Serving Runtime` does not fit your need, you can choose to build your own model server using `KServe ModelServer API` to deploy as `Custom Serving Runtime` on KServe.

+## Create and Deploy Custom REST ServingRuntime

-## Setup
+### Setup
 1. Install [pack CLI](https://buildpacks.io/docs/tools/pack/) to build your custom model server image.

-## Create and Deploy Custom REST ServingRuntime
+2. [The code samples](./rest) can be found in the KServe website repository.

 ### Implement Custom Model using KServe API
 `KServe.Model` base class mainly defines three handlers `preprocess`, `predict` and `postprocess`, these handlers are executed in sequence, the output of the `preprocess` is passed to `predict` as the input, the `predictor` handler executes the